claresudbery/clare-wiki-ably/pages/organising/music/logic.md

     - drag regions around in the graph to change bass
     - There is a purple dot, a green dot and a yellow dot (and some other colours too) that you can click and drag around to change things.
     - Or you can click a dot, then it will create a region that you can expand or contract.
 Then drag the dot around to warp it.

+## Printing / Saving a Score / Sheet Music (pdf)

+- Double-click on a track to get it visible in the bottom half of the screen
+- Click on Score to see the score / sheet music
+- Scroll up to the top of the score and double-click the background (black strip at top) to get all tracks on one score
+    - So far I haven't found a way of just selecting two tracks (eg right and left hand piano) to get them on one score
+    - Instead, I saved a version of the project with just two tracks, then double-clicked the background to get them both on one score (but there must be a better way)
+- File | Print to send to printer or save as PDF
+    - If printing, click Show Details to select two-sided and other settings
+    - If saving as pdf, click the down arrow next to PDF (bottom left) and select Save as PDF.

+## Exporting / coverting to an audio file (wav, mp3)

+- You can save individual tracks using File | Export | All tracks as audio files
+- If you want to save all tracks combined as one audio file:
+    - First make sure you have all the tracks you care about selected in the main window (you can omit tracks you don't want)
+    - Also make sure you have a loop cycle range defined (click the bar numbers at the top, and drag to create a yellow section that covers all the bars you want to export)
+    - Now select File | Bounce | Project or Section
+    - !
+Make sure you pay attention to where the file is saved to!
+It might not default to where you think.